Penn State fraternity hazing scandal: Suspended chapters

 Due to the severity and international recognition of the scandal, Penn State now publicizes a continuously updated list of Greek letter organizations whose university recognition has been revoked.
 Suspended chapters may not operate on campus as an active student organization and are banned from participating in university-sponsored events.

 Wyatt DuBois, director of university public relations, emailed Penn State parents in October 2024, notifying the parents of Penn State’s sudden rise in hazing complaints filed by students.
 Although suspended, Sigma Chi was among the named perpetrators listed in DuBois’ email.
 In January 2025, the Parents Program for Penn State Student Affairs held a meeting in which leaders urged Penn State community members to avoid the fraternity Phi Kappa Sigma, known popularly as Skulls.
 Phi Kappa Sigma operates on Penn State’s campus sub rosa, although it was suspended for hazing through 2027.
 Although not recognized by the university, Phi Kappa Sigma alumni continue to assist with member operations.

 In March 2025, the State College Interfraternity Council (SCIFC) was founded after the university banned chapters of Sigma Chi, Pi Kappa Alpha, and Tau Kappa Epsilon.
 All three founding organizations of the SCIFC have separated from Penn State and the IFC with plans to run their organizations independently, separate from university oversight and leadership entirely.
 Jim Edwards, president of the Lion Fraternity Alumni Association, stated the SCIFC will recruit freshman students, which is forbidden by Penn State for safety reasons.
 Edwards also states the SCIFC will have an independent judicial system, separate from the officially recognized Office of Student Conduct.
+Sigma Chi, founding member of the SCIFC, was discovered to be engaged in organized crime amidst the Operation Drugs Unlimited investigation in August 2026.
+Sigma Chi's co-conspirator, Delta Upsilon, has been placed on interim suspension pending an investigation led by the Office of Student Accountability and Conflict Response.

+Stop Campus Hazing Act

+The United States House Committee on Education and Workforce advanced the Stop Campus Hazing Act in September 2024 with a 28-2 bipartisan vote.
+On December 23, 2024, President Biden signed into law the Stop Campus Hazing Act, the first piece of federal Hazing Prevention legislation in United States history.
+Inspired by the hazing issues on Penn State's campus, the law mandates the Clery Center to oversee hazing violations across America.
+With hazing codified on the federal level, students associated with sports teams, clubs, fraternities, and sororities are federally obligated to refrain from engaging in organizational hazing activities.